chrislicodes/udacity-data-analyst-nanodegree/README.md

 ### P1: Investigate a Dataset (Gapminder World Dataset)

+In this project I learned all steps which are involved in a typical data analysis process.
+I posed questions and answered them after I gathered, cleaned and wrangled the data into an usable format.
+After that I communicated the results in several ways.

+The biggest challenge here was to find and ask interesting and right questions.
+Also the fact, that you have to inform yourself very intensely about the data to understand the outcomes got amplified with this project.

+It was also interesting how important reusable code is, because it can make your analysis so much easier, readable and faster.

 ### P2: Analyze A/B Test Results

 ### P3: Gather, Clean and Analyze Twitter Data